BruceEckel/WinterTechForum-hugo/content/opening-session/index.md

 - Lightning talks
   - No Tuesday signups until Tuesday morning, new folks have priority
   - We assume it's OK to record lightning talks for Youtube unless you say otherwise
-  - Potential lightning talks Thursday after progressive dinner, before Karaoke
+  - Potential lightning talks Thursday after progressive dinner

 - Hackathon day
   - Tuesday after lightning talks: form groups and decide where to meet